SUBMISSIONS Accepted Biennially: 2021 Emerging Faculty Award Winner

 Faculty must teach at a professional program in architecture, architectural engineering, construction or allied building science program and have a maximum of 15 academic semesters or 22 academic quarters of full-time teaching experience or 10 years part-time teaching experience.
 Faculty members who have already received tenure, hold the rank of full professor or its equivalent, or are current members of the BTES Board and BTES Officers are not eligible for this award*.
 Part-time faculty and faculty with adjunct or other non-tenure related appointments are eligible.
 Any faculty member, administrator, or student may nominate a candidate for the BTES Emerging Faculty Award.
-All nominees must be a current dues-paying member of the BTES or sign-up to be a member prior to award submission. *Board members who would otherwise have been eligible for the award during their tenure will have their eligibility extended to allow them to apply after their term is completed.
+All nominees must be a current member of the BTES or sign up to be a member prior to award submission. *Board members who would otherwise have been eligible for the award during their tenure will have their eligibility extended to allow them to apply after their term is completed.

-Submittals are due no later than March 15, 2017.
+Submittals are due no later than March 15, 2021.
 Email submissions to firstname.lastname@example.org, with the subject "Emerging Faculty Award."

 Each submission shall contain the following information:

 A letter from the nominator, explaining the reasons for the nomination according to the established criteria

 A letter from the dean, chair, or department head of the nominee’s institution verifying the nominee has a maximum of 15 academic semesters or 22 academic quarters of full-time teaching experience or 10 years part-time teaching experience

-- Supporting material illustrating or describing the candidate’s achievements – this could include, but is not constrained to, representative syllabi, representative project statements, a summary of selected teaching evaluations, and student work
+Supporting material illustrating or describing the candidate’s achievements – this could include, but is not constrained to, representative syllabi, representative project statements, a summary of selected teaching evaluations, and student work